-- Actually Pretty Funny: Beck, the squad leader, who makes no secret of his dislike for Danny even before the set-up, can't help but chuckle silently during the "never say no" scene; a sentiment shared by one of the FBI agents.
+- Adam Beck, the squad leader, who makes no secret of his dislike for Danny even before the set-up, can't help but chuckle silently during the "never say no" scene; a sentiment shared by one of the FBI agents.

 - Air-Vent Passageway: The SWAT team uses small vents for running fiber-optic cameras and larger vents for team members.
 When the title character barricades himself into an office, one of the precautions he takes is to close off the vents as best he can with available materials.
 Danny also uses it during his escape from the building.

-- Bluffing the Murderer: Sabian gets the murderer to confess by blackmailing him with the nonexistent evidence.
+- Sabian gets Frost to confess by blackmailing him with the nonexistent evidence.

-- Clear My Name: Danny takes the hostages to clear himself of murdering his partner.
+- Clear My Name: Danny takes the hostages to clear himself of stealing from his precinct's disability fund and murdering his partner.